The Performing Arts

-This SSA ensemble showcases the highest level of singing at SJPII for treble voices.
+This SSA ensemble showcases the highest level of singing for treble voices.
 As such, a wide variety of choral literature will be explored.
 This ensemble performs and tours with the Concert Choir, as well as at times of its own.

 Solo Night, performed with professional jazz/rock band, is the culmination of months of group solo preparation in a variety of styles.
 Solo Class is open to all high school students.
 Solo Class provides quality experience prior to auditions for the spring musical.

 High school students may mentor middle school students in a variety of areas.